Islamic inheritance jurisprudence: Later development

-The Qur'an contains only three verses [4:11, 4:12 and 4:176] which give specific details of inheritance and shares, in addition to few verses dealing with testamentary power.
+The Qur'an contains only three verses [4:11, 4:12 and 4:176] that give specific details of inheritance and shares, in addition to few verses dealing with testamentary power.
 It has also been reported in Hadith that Muhammad allotted great importance to the laws of inheritance and ordered his followers to learn and teach them.
 Muslim jurists used these verses as a starting point to expound the laws of inheritance even further using Hadith, as well as methods of juristic reasoning, like Qiyas.
 In later periods, large volumes of work have been written on the subject.

 This amalgamation of old agnatic customs and Islamic law led to a number of problems and controversies that Muslim jurists have solved in different ways.
 Through the use of deductive reasoning (Qiyas), Muslim jurists added three additional heirs: the paternal grandfather, maternal grandmother, and agnatic granddaughter.
 These heirs, if entitled to inherit, are given their fixed shares and the remaining estate is inherited by the residuaries (ʿaṣaba).
 This led to some minor differences between jurisprudence schools of the Sunni maddhabs.
 Also, the laws of inheritance for Twelver Shia, despite being based on the same principles, differ in a number of features due to the rejection of certain accounts of Hadith and based on their understanding of certain events in early Islam.
 On the other hand, the system of inheritance of the Kharajite Ibadis and Zaidis closely resemble that of the Sunni system.
 In modern Muslim countries, usually a mixture of different schools of jurisprudence (including Shia) is in effect, in addition to a number of important reforms to the traditional system.
 The main achievements of such modern systems was the codification of inheritance laws.